 The 95/5 Rule: Most Change Looks Evolutionary

-The reason the evolutionist, chaos, and random accident perspectives have been so dominant for so long, in my estimation, is because of a fundamental property of evo devo systems that we will now consider.
-Nearly all, or roughly 95%, to a first approximation, of the pathways, decisions or events that occur in complex systems in our environment appear to be bottom-up, evolutionary processes that are unpredictable-in-specifics.
+The reason the evolutionist, chaos, and random accident perspectives have been so dominant in society for so long, in my estimation, is because of a fundamental property of evo devo systems that we will now consider.
+Nearly all, or roughly 95%, to a first approximation, of the pathways, decisions or events that occur in complex systems in our environment are bottom-up, evolutionary processes that, though they may probabilistically predictable with respect to the next path, decision, or event, are so contingent and creative that they rapidly become unpredictable in the medium and longer term.
 Only a critical subset, 5% or less, are top-down, hierarchical, developmental processes.
-We can call this a 95/5 (or 97/3, 99/1, or other similar) Rule, for different processes.
-We will stick with the name 95/5 Rule for now, until evo devo processes have been much better measured and quantified in a variety of complex systems.
+These processes, by contrast, are convergent and conservative, and intrinsically future predictable, even over the long term.
+We can call this a 95/5 (or 97/3, 99/1, or other similar) rule, for different processes.
+We will stick with the name 95/5 rule for now, until evo devo processes have been much better measured and quantified in a variety of complex systems.

 A good way to remember this rule is the Foresight Iceberg schematic, pictured at right.
-In evo devo systems, only a small percent of change is easily “visible” to foresight professionals, in that it is predictable and controlled or driven top-down by a few actors.
-The vast majority of change is submerged, and thus harder to see, because it happens bottom-up and collectively via creative action of a vast number of local actors, and is unpredictable, except in broad statistical ways.
+In evo devo systems, only a small percent of change can be long-term “visible” to foresight professionals, in that it is intrinsically predictable, convergent, and constrained or driven top-down by a few fundamental rules and actors.
+The vast majority of change is submerged, and significantly harder to predict, except in the short term, or in broad statistical ways, because it happens bottom-up and collectively via the creative action of a vast number of local actors, in interacting in contingent and increasingly divergent ways.

 A few examples: